smuellerDD/leancrypto/README.md

   * KMAC-based AEAD algorithm - algorithm devised with leancrypto, see `kmac_crypt.c` for full specification

+  * AES-based AEAD algorithm using SHA2 - see `symhmac_crypt.c` for full
+    specification

-  * AES-based AEAD algorithm - see `symhmac_crypt.c` for full specification
+  * AES-based AEAD algorithm using Keccak-based KMAC - see `symkmac_crypt.c` for full specification

 * Pseudo Random Number Generators